PROJECT OVERVIEW

 The Water Filtration Plant will be located adjacent to Westchester County Airport, on a parcel of land bordered by Purchase Street and the private aviation hangars occupying the southwest corner of the airport.
 A minimum 100-foot forest buffer will exist between the property line and the new building.
 The distance between Purchase Street and the proposed facility is approximately 170 feet at its closest point.
 The building’s architectural features have been designed to mitigate height and length perception, and the building will incorporate a range of sustainability features.

-The site will be thoughtfully laid out using a range of screening features in conjunction with new landscape plantings.
+The site has been thoughtfully laid out using a range of screening features in conjunction with new landscape plantings.

 The Purchase Street entrance will feature stone piers, estate-type gates, enhanced landscape design and bioswale elements to blend with the existing area.
 Portions of a historic stone wall along the east side of Purchase Street will be repaired and sensitively incorporated into the entry design.
 The entrance will include a central landscape medium with mature trees and additional features that will serve to mask direct views into the site and building beyond.